SuciuCaesar12/codeT5-method-name-prediction/README.md

 ### Evaluate Models:

 1. **Get Predictions**
-    - To get predictions on some dataset, use the `notebooks_utils/inference.ipynb` notebook.
+    - To get predictions on a dataset, use the `notebooks_utils/inference.ipynb` notebook.
     - Similar to the training notebook, set the task variable to `mask-prediction` or `code-summarization` depending on the strategy the model was fine-tuned with.
     - Set `path_to_model` to the path of the model you want to make predictions with.
     - Set `path_to_dataset` to the path of the dataset you want to make predictions on.
-    - The notebook will generate a .jsonl file containing the predictions.
+    - The notebook will generate a `.jsonl` file with the following features:
+      - `input_code`: the input code (text)
+      - `labels`: the method name (text)
+      - `prediction`: the predicted method name (text)

 2. **Evaluate Predictions**
     - To evaluate the predictions, use the `notebooks_utils/evaluate.ipynb` notebook.
     - Set `path_to_predictions` to the path of the .jsonl file containing the predictions.
     - Set `path_to_save_metrics` to the folder where you want to save the evaluation metrics.
+    - The notebook will create a `metrics.yml` file containing the evaluation metrics. for different ranges of method lengths.

 # Conclusion <a name="conclusion"></a>